pixability/bit-envs/src/jest/README.md

 ```

 Then build using [bit test](https://docs.bitsrc.io/docs/cli-test.html).

 ```bash
 bit test
 ```

 #### Usage - Configure

-When you import a tester component your bit.json file will contain an env entry as following:
+When you import a tester component your `bit.json` file will contain an env entry as follows:

 ```Typescript
 {